 Grevilleas produce dominant golden or red flowers.
 The one predominant

-feature about about all Australian plants from dry environments is
+feature about all Australian plants from dry environments is

 their finely divided leaves with brightly coloured flowers.
 These attract